By Lambert Strether of Corrente

 Yet, creating temporary dining rooms in parking lots or sidewalks outside doesn’t always mean it’s safer.
 In some situations this fall and winter, it possibly increased diners’ odds of infection.

-“,” says William P. Bahnfleth, an engineer and a professor of architectural engineering at Penn State.
+“A structure located outside can be just as hazardous to its occupants, and perhaps more so, if it is not designed to properly control infectious aerosol concentration,” says William P. Bahnfleth, an engineer and a professor of architectural engineering at Penn State.

 …So what makes a dining environment safe?
 USA TODAY worked with Qingyan Chen, professor of Mechanical Engineering at Purdue University, to simulate how the virus can spread in a sample structure to help you make more informed decisions.